crawles/markdown_preview/test.md

-# Introducing `sql_magic`: Jupyter Magic For Working With Spark and Databases
+# Introducing sql_magic: Jupyter Magic for Using SQL With Apache Spark and Relational Databases

 Data scientists love Jupyter Notebook, Python, and Pandas.
 And they also write SQL.
-Thus I created this extension to facilitate writing SQL code from Jupyter Notebook with both Spark (or Hive) and relational databases.
-The %%readsql magic function returns results as a Pandas DataFrame further analysis and plotting.
+I created sql_magic to facilitate writing SQL code from Jupyter Notebook with both Spark (or Hive) and relational databases.
+The `%%readsql` magic function returns results as a Pandas DataFrame further analysis and plotting.

 ~~~
 %%readsql df_result